All-Inclusive | Private Escape – On Request Only

 San Juan Island Overnight

 After a night sleeping in luxury with one of our select hotel partners in Friday Harbor, spend a leisurely morning in beautiful Friday Harbor followed by an incredibly scenic seaplane flight right into downtown Seattle’s Lake Union!
-Book Now
+Inquire Now

 Full Day Private San Juan Island Kayak & Seaplane Adventure